state-machine-systems/envy/README.md

 }
 ```

-If you aren't on Java 8, and don't want to use Guava, you can force Envy to allow null values using
-the `@Nullable` annotation:
+You can force Envy to allow null values using the `@Nullable` annotation:

 ```java
 import com.statemachinesystems.envy.Nullable;